 Store the wallet configuration file (not the keys!) so you can reconstruct the multisig.
 Without it, even having all keys isn't enough.

-Multisig isn't just a technical feature — it's a philosophy of eliminating single points of failure.
+Multisig isn't just a technical feature โ it's a philosophy of reducing single points of failure.
 The same principle applies to all of Bitcoin: no single miner, no single node, no single developer can compromise the system.
-Multisig extends this philosophy to your personal security: no single key, no single location, no single point of failure.
+Multisig extends this philosophy to your personal security: no single key and no single location can compromise your funds on their own.